tjeastmond/cribl/README.md

 **What I Want to Add**

 - I was planning on implementing `gRPC` for the service to communicate with other servers hosting this service
-- I'm want to add paging, but I'd want to add caching as well to make it more efficient
+- I want to add paging, but I'd want to add caching as well to make it more efficient

 ## Technologies and Libraries